robertsawko/matplot_latex_examples/README.md

   * fontspec for TrueType fonts
   * hyperref
   * pgf
+ * Biber for bibliography support (not using Bibtex!)

 # How to use
 If you wish to compile you need to